sciguy1121/Community-Mod-1/Ideas.md

 Transport/Teleport System - For items and people

 Particle Breaker - Used from breaking down francium to lead and other metals to other metals

+Portal to tech dimension made of Titanium, Lead, Francium, and Silicon Blocks (2 of each) and 2 Diamond Blocks